Leokanggg/PETE219_Lab1/README.md

 # PETE219_Lab1
-This is my first Lab
+This is my first Lab kyz